What does “222” stand for?

 222 Foundation’s programs are designed to help future leaders stay in ministry and flourish.
 In addition to providing a student one-on-one personalized mentorship, 222 encourages mentors to participate in:

-• Mentoring Forum.
-These are scheduled each month for 1.5 hours where mentors come together for training and discussion to help improve our collective ability to mentor students well.
-All mentors are encouraged to participate in at least one Mentoring Forum per quarter.
+Mentoring Forum.
+These are scheduled periodically where mentors can come together for training and discussion to help improve our collective ability to mentor students well.
+All mentors are encouraged to participate in at least one Mentoring Forum per semester.

-• Events attended by 222 Foundation supporters.
-These include our annual golf outing and dinner banquet.
+Events attended by 222 Foundation supporters.
 We also occasionally host smaller events of 15-20 people where supporters are invited to get to know mentors and student partners on a personal level.

 What if I don’t have time to be a mentor, but I still want to get involved and help the students grow?